Regis7/Supper-Tic-Tac-Toe-Game/README.md

 list in Table 5.
 Design patterns not listed in Table 5 will not count towards the total.
-• The program must contain at least one automated test that ensures that the input example (see Figure 2) yields the expected output.
+• The program must contain at least one automated test that ensures that the input example (see Figure 2) yields the expected output